 Complete a Free Case Evaluation form now

-Lane departure warning systems and blind spot detection can warn a driver of an impending sideswipe collision, and some systems will even step in to control steering and braking to prevent an accident.
-And even when all this systems can’t prevent a collision, the newest cars on the market are often equipped with automatic 911 notification, which notifies emergency personnel of the location of the accident.
+- Lane departure warnings: Lane departure warning systems and blind-spot detection can warn a driver of an impending sideswipe collision.
+Some systems will even step in to control steering and braking to prevent an accident.

 to find a Morris Bart office near you.